-The electricity and gas price comparisons use the information you provide to identify your annual energy usage and cost.
+The electricity, gas and dual fuel price comparisons use the information you provide to identify your annual energy usage and cost.
 This is used to calculate comparative quotes using all other available tariffs so you can easily compare these against your current deal.
 All calculations are fully impartial and are calculated on a true like-for-like basis.

 From the details of you current energy supplier, current tariff, current payment method and current consumption we calculate the annual bill that you will pay with your current supplier based on their latest prices.
 If you do not know your annual usage in kilowatt hours, but know your approximate annual gas bill or your electricity bill, then we will use this bill information to calculate your annual energy usage based upon your current energy supplier’s latest prices.

 If you do not know, or cannot obtain, details of your usage or annual bill, then you can use one of the usage profiles provided.
 Its important to note these are average figures and will not be as accurate to your specific needs as providing your usage or spend on energy.